EARnagram/lessons/react4/es2015/README.md

 ## What is ES2015?

+ES2015 is a pseudonym for the latest version of the JavaScript, or ECMAScript, programming language to be approved by ECMA International, the standards group responsible for vetting and approving different versions of the language, populated by JS heavy hitters like Douglas Crockford.

 #### Is it scary!?

 Not at all!
+It's actually extremely helpful, but, as you know, learning any new syntax can be quite a pain.

+Most JS developers believe es2015 has been a long time coming.
+We're finally at a point where the majority of modern browsers have implemented the "key features" (according to me).

 #### What is this .babelrc?

+While the majority of es2015 has been implemented in browsers and node, we need the __babel transpiler__ for the remaining features.

+Babel has plugins (eg. `es2015`) you can use to implement non-vanilla features in your code.
+Babel simply transpiles the code into vanilla JS.

+#### So how will this lesson work?

-For each, you must uncomment the `require('./exercises/filename.js');` and work on the corresponding file.
+For each exercise, you must uncomment the `require('./exercises/filename.js');` and work on the corresponding file.

+You then run the __main__ file in the terminal:

+##### `$ node es2015_scary_to_friendly.js`

 ## String Interpolation

 Instead of adding variables together with strings, you can simply use embedded Javascript!

 You can access other variables within your strings, even methods on those strings.

 Ex: